PalakPC/CCluster/README.md

-# Ramachandran and Wong Clustering
+# Rajaraman and Wong Clustering